secretGeek/today-i-learned-staging/linux/delete_files_older_than_90_days.md

 Now to add it to cron job, for a specific folder...

-Add the following to a new file in the folder `/etc/cron.daily`
+Add the following to a new file in the folder `/etc/cron.daily`  (Learn more about - [cron.daily, cron.hourly etc.](cron_daily.md) in this TIL, if you wish.)

 	#!/bin/sh